 Results show that most users would welcome provisions regulating the conduct of arbitrators: a large majority of about 80% of respondents think that arbitration rules should address "standards of independence and impartiality for arbitrators," "consequences for delay by arbitrators" and "deadlines for issuing awards."
-The popularity of the last two issues should not come as a surprise: the 2015 survey reported that around half of respondents Chart 37: In general, how prescriptive are existing sets of arbitration rules (whether institutional or ad hoc) in terms of the guidance they offer on how to conduct proceedings?

-identified them as effective time- and cost-saving procedural innovations.48 As the current survey further reinforces these trends, a clear need to address these issues is easily apparent.
+The popularity of the last two issues should not come as a surprise: the 2015 survey reported that around half of respondents identified them as effective time- and cost-saving procedural innovations.48 As the current survey further reinforces these trends, a clear need to address these issues is easily apparent.